gleber/erlfu/README.md

      in call from future:reraise/1 (src/future.erl, line 232)
 ```

+Note: retry wrapper does work only on shallow futures, since cloning
+is still shallow.

 ### Safe ###
 Safe wrapper wraps future execution and catches errors and exits:
 ```erlang